2009 New York State Senate leadership crisis: Background

 The State Senate had been controlled by Republicans since 1965, but Democrats were able to win a majority in the 2008 elections.
-The change was helped by upstate Republican billionaire Tom Golisano, who had donated $5 million to the Democrats' campaigns.
+The change was helped by upstate billionaire Tom Golisano, who had donated $5 million to the Democrats' campaigns.
 However, dissatisfaction with the job that Majority Leader Malcolm Smith was doing was growing with his fellow Democrats, as well as with Golisano.

 Golisano, with the aid of his political adviser Steve Pigeon, set up a series of private meetings between Republican senators Dean Skelos, Tom Libous, and George D. Maziarz, and after Pigeon convinced him, Democratic senator Pedro Espada Jr. The first meeting took place at a club in Albany, followed by one at Golisano's house in Rochester, followed by a series at Espada's house in Albany.
 Espada said that Senator Monserrate was the only one among his fellow Democrats that knew of the meetings.

 Republican strategist Roger Stone may have been involved in the discussions, and according to Pigeon, knew about the plan in advance.
 Golisano, who recently moved to Florida, did not take part in the meetings at Espada's house, but was kept informed by Pigeon.
 On June 4, Pigeon told Golisano that the deal "was real solid," and on June 8, Golisano was in Albany to watch the events unfold from the Senate chamber balcony.